 Yoga is something I’ve always loved from my teen years.
 It is a relaxing and rewarding practice that energizes the mind and body.
-I practice it at least once a week to slow down from all the hustle and bustle of everyday life so I thought it would be the perfect event.
+It is an art and science for healthy living.
+I practice it at least twice a week to slow down from all the hustle and bustle of everyday life so I thought it would be the perfect event.
 I shared this idea with my friend and asked her if she could be the instructor.
 She felt very honored and agreed.
 She thought it was excellent to conduct a get-together like this for emotional health and fun at the same time.
 Till that time I had no clue how I would do all this.
 I was confused on whether to host at home or rent space, but in my mind I was determined to make it happen.

 So, I sent WhatsApp invitations to my friends two weeks in advance.
 On the day of the retreat the sun was shining bright and poured through the window shades.
 We did an hour of yoga and deep meditation (10 min in the beginning of yoga and 10 before shavasana), followed by a vegetarian meal.
 As I wanted to make this retreat really special, I created a menu with some of my favorite recipes.
 I cooked everything myself the day before.
 I was so busy cooking and rearranging the house, I really had no time for photography, but I did manage to snap photographs of the food presentation.

 - Beetroot lemonade

 - Gram flour cakes with tomato curry and masala sweet green peas (recipe for gram flour cakes and masala peas will be posted very soon)